Klipper3d/klipper/docs/Status_Reference.md

 ## load_cell

 The following information is available for each `[load_cell name]`:
-- 'is_calibrated': True/False is the load cell calibrated
+- `is_calibrated`: True/False whether the load cell is calibrated.
-- 'counts_per_gram': The number of raw sensor counts that equals 1 gram of force
+- `counts_per_gram`: The number of raw sensor counts that equals 1 gram of force.
-- 'reference_tare_counts': The reference number of raw sensor counts for 0 force
+- `reference_tare_counts`: The reference number of raw sensor counts for 0 force.
-- 'tare_counts': The current number of raw sensor counts for 0 force
+- `tare_counts`: The current number of raw sensor counts for 0 force.
-- 'force_g': The force in grams, averaged over the last polling period.
+- `force_g`: The force in grams, averaged over the last polling period.
-- 'min_force_g': The minimum force in grams, over the last polling period.
+- `min_force_g`: The minimum force in grams, over the last polling period.
-- 'max_force_g': The maximum force in grams, over the last polling period.
+- `max_force_g`: The maximum force in grams, over the last polling period.
+- `errors`: The number of sensor errors detected since the last start of measurements.
+- `overflows`: The number of data buffer overflows detected since the last start of measurements.
+- `sample_rate`: The sensor's sample rate in samples per second.

 ## load_cell_probe

 The following information is available for `[load_cell_probe]`:
 - all items from [load_cell](Status_Reference.md#load_cell)
 - all items from [probe](Status_Reference.md#probe)
-- 'endstop_tare_counts': the load cell probe keeps a tare value independent of the load cell.
-This re-set at the start of each probe.
+- `endstop_tare_counts`: The load cell probe keeps a tare value independent of the load cell.
+This is re-set at the start of each probe.
-- 'last_trigger_time': timestamp of the last homing trigger
+- `last_trigger_time`: Timestamp of the last homing trigger.
+- `last_z_result`: The Z position result of the last tap.
+- `is_last_tap_valid`: True if the last tap result is valid.

 ## manual_probe